Does the Olympic vision lack value?

 Something similar is happening in football.
 Euro 2016’s enlarged format may have given fans of the “minor” nations something to cheer about, but the overall standard of play suffered.
 Too many teams were content to settle for a draw in the group stage or penalties in the knockout phases.
 It was a classic case of “more is less”.
 And the unabashed self-interest of top-level football clubs, whose aspirations seldom coincide with those of national organisations, echoes another of McIlroy’s most candid sentiments: “I didn’t get into this to grow the game.”

 What appears to have been forgotten is that one of the secrets of innovation is alignment.
 This is so for any organisation.
 To grow sustainably, to expand without diluting, it’s necessary to bring value to as many interested parties as possible.
 Seemingly disconnected elements need to have a common goal.
-It’s alignment that mega-events such as the Rio Olympics and Euro 2016 conspicuously lack, and it’s not inconceivable to imagine them completely falling apart if they continue along their present paths.
+It’s an alignment that mega-events such as the Rio Olympics and Euro 2016 conspicuously lack, and it’s not inconceivable to imagine them completely falling apart if they continue along their present paths.

 So has any sport, championship or tournament managed to get the balance right?
 Ironically, one of the most compelling candidates has been tainted by money from the outset and is universally renowned for being utterly unforgiving and ruthless: the Tour de France.